Penn Central Bankruptcy Sends Shock Waves Through Commercial Paper Market

-When Penn Central, the largest railroad in the country, declared bankruptcy in 1970, liquidity vanished in the commercial paper market.
-This not only roiled the market but threatened the very existence of Goldman Sachs, the market leader with nearly 300 other commercial paper-issuing clients.
+When Penn Central, the largest railroad in the country, declares bankruptcy in 1970, liquidity vanishes in the commercial paper market, roiling the market and threatening the very existence of Goldman Sachs, the market leader with nearly 300 other commercial paper-issuing clients.

 For Goldman Sachs, the bankruptcy posed enormous challenges on several fronts.
 In addition to the chaos descending on the firm’s client — Gus Levy’s client — Penn Central, the bankruptcy sent shock waves through the commercial paper market.
 As the market leader, the firm served nearly 300 other commercial paper-issuing clients who suddenly faced widespread redemptions from panicked investors.
 Market liquidity vanished and companies rushed to secure funding to buy back their paper.

 Penn Central alone had US$87 million in issued paper in default.
 The potential losses for the firm were greater than its capital, posing a threat to its very existence.
 Goldman Sachs partners banded together to work through a series of litigation and settlements and the firm would ultimately see its way through.
 Eventually, converted Penn Central securities enabled the firm to recover some of its capital, but the damage to the firm’s reputation and the lessons learned were costly.
 In the years that followed, the firm would redouble its efforts to restore its reputation and market leadership.

 A little over a decade following the bulk of the challenges posed by Penn Central’s bankruptcy, the US Department of Transportation would select Goldman Sachs to lead the sale of US$1.6 billion of 85 percent of Consolidated Rail Corporation — the entity that had taken over Penn Central’s operation — in one of the largest public offerings at the time.